andreasala98/andreasala98/README.md

 - I previously worked as an intern Data Scientist @ IQVIA - Integrated Analytics Team, where I worked on Knowledge Graph Embedding and Graph Neural Networks.

-My repos include mostly university projects and other repos developed just for fun/experimenting new stuff
+My repos include mostly university projects and other repos developed just for fun/experimenting new stuff Unfortunately, the repo I'm working on at the moment is private, so it looks like I'm inactive 😂

 Feel free to have a stroll around my profile 😙 Suggestions to improve my code quality / readability are always welcome!